 GAME 232 Foundations of 3D Graphics (3 sem. hrs.)
 An introduction to the foundational principles and practices of 3D computer animation.
 Working in a lab setting, students will develop the basic conceptual and technical tools necessary to create and modify elements for game development.
-This course is a prerequisite for any subsequent animation courses.
 Cross-listed: ART 232 Prerequisite(s): GAME/ART 231.